lonycell/grafana.v7/contribute/style-guides/documentation-style-guide.md

 #### display (verb)

 *Display* is a transitive verb, which means it always needs a direct object.
-* Correct, active voice: Grafana displays your list of active alarms.
+* Correct, active voice: ThingSPIN displays your list of active alarms.
 * Correct, but passive voice: Your list of active alarms is displayed.
 * Incorrect: The list of active alarms displays.